 Native to North America and one of the prettiest, most useful flowering landscape shrubs.
 Smooth hydrangeas bloom from late spring through summer into fall.
 Their big, round, flowers heads start out bright white and fade to limey green in the autumn.

 There's no need for another Annabelle option when you have Bar Harbor!

 This is an extraordinary new, compact variety perfect for smaller spaces.
-Prolific amounts of big, white flowers turn heads all summer long, and the straight, sturdy stems stand tall even in heavy rain.
+Prolific amounts of big, white flowers turn heads all summer long.
+The straight, sturdy stems stand tall even in heavy rain.
 These are perfect for borders, containers, and cutting gardens.
 Up to 4' tall and wide.
 Zones 3–8.

-While not as cold tolerant as other types of hydrangeas, if your zone works for the oak leaf varieties, you need to plant them.
-Native to the U.S., they bloom best in areas where summers are somewhat hot and can thrive in much dryer locations than their mophead cousins.
+While not as cold tolerant as other types of hydrangeas.
+If your zone works for the oak leaf varieties, you need to plant them.
+Native to the U.S., they bloom best in areas where summers are somewhat hot.
+They can thrive in much dryer locations than their mophead cousins.

 Large, white blooms cover this shrub in summer and quickly age to a deep pink color.
 These large blooms remain upright on strong stems even after heavy rains.
 Oak-like foliage turns mahogany in fall.
 Up to 3.5' tall and 5' wide.
 Zones 5–9.

 Large, long clusters of flowers are held upright above the oak-like foliage.
 The flowers emerge white and become rose-pink in fall as leaves turn deep red-bronze.
 The exfoliate tan-brown bark is beautiful in winter.
 Up to 5' tall and 6' wide.
 Zones 5–9.